Volcano: Volcanoes on other celestial bodies

-The Earth's Moon has no large volcanoes and no current volcanic activity, although recent evidence suggests it may still possess a partially molten core.
+Earth's Moon has no large volcanoes and no current volcanic activity, although recent evidence suggests it may still possess a partially molten core.
 However, the Moon does have many volcanic features such as maria (the darker patches seen on the Moon), rilles and domes.

 The planet Venus has a surface that is 90% basalt, indicating that volcanism played a major role in shaping its surface.
 The planet may have had a major global resurfacing event about 500 million years ago, from what scientists can tell from the density of impact craters on the surface.
 Lava flows are widespread and forms of volcanism not present on Earth occur as well.
 Changes in the planet's atmosphere and observations of lightning have been attributed to ongoing volcanic eruptions, although there is no confirmation of whether or not Venus is still volcanically active.
 However, radar sounding by the Magellan probe revealed evidence for comparatively recent volcanic activity at Venus's highest volcano Maat Mons, in the form of ash flows near the summit and on the northern flank.
 However, the interpretation of the flows as ash flows has been questioned.

 There are several extinct volcanoes on Mars, four of which are vast shield volcanoes far bigger than any on Earth.
 They include Arsia Mons, Ascraeus Mons, Hecates Tholus, Olympus Mons, and Pavonis Mons.
 These volcanoes have been extinct for many millions of years, but the European Mars Express spacecraft has found evidence that volcanic activity may have occurred on Mars in the recent past as well.